Equivariant aspects of singular instanton Floer homology: The connected sum theorem

 The relation $\lambda\circ \delta_2^\otimes =\delta_2^\# -d^{\#} \circ \Delta_2$ is equivalent to

 the terms corresponding to the boundary points of moduli spaces $M^+(\theta,\theta';\alpha^\#)_1$:

 Finally, consider the fourth relation

 This splits into four equations.
 The first equation follows by counting the boundary points of 1-dimensional moduli spaces $M^+_{\gamma\gamma'}(\alpha,\alpha';\alpha^\#)_1$.
 See Figure \ref{fig:mu1rel}.
-Note that a priori there is a contribution in Figure \ref{fig:mu1rel} of the form
+Note that gluing theory gives an additional contribution to Figure \ref{fig:mu1rel} of the form